open/close all folders

 - Duel of Seduction: Bond and Fiona both fail.

-- Fluffy Fashion Feathers: Her blue feather boa.
+- Fluffy Fashion Feathers: Wears a blue feather boa.

-- Hoist By Her Own Petard: She's killed by the bullet meant for Bond when he sees the shooter.
+- Hoist by His Own Petard: She's killed by the bullet meant for Bond when he sees the shooter.

 - Honey Trap: She's a specialist in setting them.